Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years have been free resources!

-We used a few lessons from this free curriculum with Nerdlet.
-I found them to be thorough, easy to teach and a lot of fun.
-The author does a great job of suggesting activities that are age appropriate and spark a child’s curiosity.
+We used a few lessons from this free curriculum with our youngest.
+I found them to be thorough, easy to teach, and a lot of fun.
+The author does a great job of suggesting activities that are age-appropriate and spark a child’s curiosity.

-While not a curriculum, per se, you can easily put together an entire years worth of Preschool science with this site.
+While not a curriculum, per se, you can easily put together an entire year of Preschool science with this site.
 It is amazing!
-She doesn’t just toss out a few photos of a project and simple instructions, she goes above and beyond by providing extension activities, extra facts for you to teach and more.
+She doesn’t just toss out a few photos of a project and simple instructions, she goes above and beyond by providing extension activities, extra facts for you to teach, and more.

 20 Science Activities for Toddlers and Preschoolers